-Partners and S corporation shareholders.
-Enter the amount from line 1 of your current year Schedule K-1 (Form 1065 or Form 1120S) (plus any prior year loss from Schedule K-1, line 1, that you could not deduct because of the at-risk rules).
-In the case of a partner in an electing large partnership, a partner's share of at-risk activity income or loss may be reported on line 1 or 2 of Schedule K-1 (Form 1065-B), Partner's Share of Income (Loss) From an Electing Large Partnership.
+Partners and S corporation

+shareholders.
+Enter the amount from box 1 of your current year Schedule K-1 (Form 1065 or Form 1120S) (plus any prior year ordinary loss that you could not deduct because of the at-risk rules).
+In the case of a partner in an electing large partnership, a partner's share of at-risk activity income or loss may be reported in box 1 or 2a of Schedule K-1 (Form 1065-B), Partner's Share of Income (Loss) From an Electing Large Partnership.